Kiansharestani/K-Script/README.md

-# K Script 0.2
+# K Script 0.3

 **K Script** is a simple and educational scripting language developed by Kian.
-This project includes a compiler (`K_Script_0.2.py`) and a quick start guide for writing basic programs.
+This project includes a compiler ([K_Script_0.3_Compiler.py(Don't Download)](K_Script_0.3_Compiler.py)) and a quick start guide for writing basic programs.
+### Warning !!
+- **K Script Version 0.3 now is not puplished. please wait until 7 June 2026 for puplish K Script 0.3 .**
 ---

-## What's New in 0.2
+## What's New in 0.3

-- Modular structure with more functions (including HTTP GET/POST support)
-- HTTP GET and POST functions now return detailed response info:
-  - `status_code`, `text`, `headers`, `ok`, `reason`, `url`
+- **File and Directory Management:** Read, write, delete, check existence, list contents, get size, and more for files and directories.
+- **Advanced HTTP Requests:** Support for GET, POST, PUT, DELETE, PATCH, HEAD, OPTIONS, plus direct JSON and text fetching.
+- **Clipboard Functions:** Copy, paste, and clear clipboard content.
+- **Mouse and Keyboard Functions:** Click, move, get position, scroll, drag, double-click, and key press detection.
+- **System Information:** Get detailed system and Python environment info.
+- **GUI Functions:** Create windows, show text, and add buttons using Tkinter.
+- **Hardware Access:** Webcam capture, microphone recording, play audio, and show images.
+- **Text, Binary, and JSON File Utilities:** Create, read, and write files in various formats.
-- Improved error handling and stability
+- **Improved Error Handling:** More robust error messages and handling throughout.
-- Enhanced compatibility with different environments
+- **Version and Developer Info:** Functions to get version and developer details.
+- **Cleaner, More Modular Codebase:** Over 700 lines of organized code.

+---

+## Major Differences from 0.2

+- Many new functions for file, directory, system, mouse, keyboard, and clipboard operations.
+- Full support for all HTTP request types and direct JSON/text fetching.
+- GUI and hardware-related functions (webcam, microphone, image, audio).
-- Updated and expanded documentation
+- Version and developer info functions.
-- Cleaner codebase and better organization
+- Much larger and more professional codebase.

 ---